Celebrating the American Saddlebred!! This month on YourDressage, we are celebrating the graceful Saddlebred and Saddlebred crosses of all kinds.

 I was so drawn to dressage because you get a test sheet back that lets you know exactly what you need to work on, so you go home and really work hard on the lower-scored movements, to try to get that score improved.
-In the Saddlebred ring, you have no idea why the judge did or did not like your horse.
+This is so different than in the Saddlebred ring, where you have no idea why the judge did or did not like your horse.

 I have shown First Level for a few years, and this year, we are qualified and entered for the Region 3 Championships.
 At my last show, I tried Second Level for the first time.
-I kept telling myself, “this is the first time that you are trying Second Level, don’t expect a score for your bronze.”
+I kept telling myself, “This is the first time that you are trying this level, don’t expect a score for your bronze.”
 I was thrilled when the score sheet came back and on our first try, I had earned a Second Level score towards my USDF Bronze Medal.